LukeShortCloud/rootpages/markdown/openstack.md

 * label = String.
 The text presented to the end-user for the fillable entry.
 * description = String.
 Detailed information about the parameter.
 * default = A default value for the parameter.
-* constraints = A parameter has to match a specified constrant.
+* constraints = A parameter has to match a specified constraint.
 Any number of constraints can be used from the available ones below.
     * length = How long a string can be.
     * range = How big a number can be.
     * allowed_values = Allow only one of these specific values to be used.